 The north coast has some of the best sights in Lebanon.
 Not far from Beirut and just off the coast heading into the countryside is the Jeita Grotto.
 This stunning grotto tour comes with a unique boat ride taking you through the caves.
 The next stop heading north is Byblos.
 Also known as Jbeil, Byblos is one of the oldest known cities in the world.
 It’s nice to visit the ruins and walk around the quaint old town to the old port.
 Continuing up to Tripoli, there are some good stops at the Great Phoenician Trench at Anfah, the Msaylha Castle, the Chekka cliffs and the Phoenician Wall at Batroun.
 Tripoli is Lebanon’s second largest city.
 There is a great historical area in Old Mina which can be combined with a walk to the corniche.
 The Citadel in Tripoli has lots of history, with traditional souks nearby.
 On the way back to Beirut, catch sunset from the top of Our Lady of Lebanon in Harissa.

 Cost: Entry to the Byblos ruins are 8K per person.
 Entry to the Jeita Grotto is 18K per person.

-Check out our other Top Posts from the Middle East:
+Read our other articles on the Middle East: